 I had no idea that cloth diapering would become such a wonderful part of motherhood for me!
 In September, we celebrated our daughter CC’s birthday.
 In the days leading up to her birthday, my husband and I spent a few nights reminiscing as we looked through all the pictures we had taken in the past year.
 Now that her first birthday is over, I realized we also celebrated our “one year in cloth diapers” anniversary.
 Clearly, this isn’t a popular type of anniversary since I could not find a single card at the Hallmark store.
 Just joking!
-Between a nap and shopping for a cloth diaper card, the nap will win every time.
+Between a nap or shopping for a cloth diaper card, the nap will win every time.

 So what has the past year looked like for us?